datacarpentry/rr-organization1/02-file-naming-instructors.md

 4. File naming or renaming can take some forethought
     * either because you are lucky enough to be starting from scratch OR
     * because you are trying to standardize an existing set of data files.
+5. If you are starting from scratch, also you will want to document your decisions about how (files) will be named and directories structured.

 #### Slide 4 (awesome file names)
 1. Note the file-naming pattern that means the files sort, and the information contained in the name.